How to Publish Your eBook on Amazon? (Part II)

 In our previous blog post about publishing your ebook on Amazon, we covered how to format your book so that it can be published through Amazon’s Kindle Direct Publishing (KDP) service.
 Here, we’ll give you a summary of all the steps needed on how to publish your eBook on Amazon, from account setup to pricing.

 Step 1: Prepare your manuscript and cover

 As described in our previous blog post, you will need to format your eBook accordingly so that it can be read on a Kindle.
-While you can use Amazon’s Kindle Create and Cover Creator programs to assist you, Word-2-Kindle offers a range of professional eBook formatting and cover design services to make the process much easier and faster for you.
+While you can use Amazon’s Kindle Create and Cover Creator programs to assist you, Word-2-Kindle offers a range of eBook formatting services and cover design services to make the process much easier and faster for you.

 Step 2: Meet Amazon’s content and quality guidelines

 Although you may initially be able to publish your book on Amazon without incorporating any of these guidelines, your readers will be quick to spot and report any quality issues or content violations, resulting in your book being taken off the market and putting a black mark on your reputation as an author.
 Take your time, have your friends and family read through your manuscript, and employ editors to do a thorough check of your work.

 We recommend you read the full guidelines thoroughly on KDP’s website.